Martial Artists in the World

 He was a Chinese-American martial artist famous for his astounding moves, agility, and powerful performances.
 But martial arts is not the only reason why we know Bruce Lee.
 He was an actor, director, poet, philosopher, instructor, and inventor all rolled into one.
 How’s that for versatility?

-Bruce Lee died on 23 July 1973 at 32.
+Bruce Lee died on 20 July 1973 at the age of 32.
 The stated cause of death was a medication he used for headache relief.
 However, for many, the stated cause was just a coverup.
 Such is Lee’s popularity, the Government of Puerto Rico designated Aguadilla City as his home in Puerto Rico (1998).

 Legacy